 Because the value of your estate can be adversely impacted by estate taxes, medical emergencies, and creditors’ claims, protecting your assets is essential.
 That’s where Shaw & Nelson, PLLC can assist you.
 Our firm provides advice on asset protection as part of a comprehensive estate planning strategy.

 You can depend on us to take the stress out of the estate planning process with trustworthy advice and guidance.
 When you meet with us, we will tailor an asset protection strategy to your needs and help you preserve your legacy.
-We serve clients throughout Kentucky, Ohio, and Indiana.
+We serve clients throughout Cincinnati and Ohio.
 Contact our Louisville or Cincinnati office today to get started with an experienced asset protection attorney.

 Why Asset Protection Matters